 People with sickle cell anemia are more likely to get infections with certain types of bacteria.
 It is important that children between the ages of 2 and 5 receive the pneumococcal vaccine

 While you are hospitalized for treatment of an acute sickle cell crisis, you will be given oxygen.
 This will help restore the amount of oxygen in your system and help stop other red blood cells from sickling.

 The level of oxygen in your blood may be checked continuously by taping a small monitor called a pulse oximeter to your finger or toe.

 Because dehydration can worsen symptoms and complications during an acute crisis, you’ll be given fluids through an IV needle during your hospital stay.
 These fluids will contain a careful balance of important chemicals called electrolytes that your body needs, including sodium, potassium, and sugar.

 , which is a serious sickle cell complication.
 With this type of screening, blood transfusions can be given when—or possibly before—the speed of blood flow rises to potentially dangerous levels, which can decrease the risk of stroke.

-http://kidshealth.org/parent/medical/heart/sickle%5Fcell%5Fanemia.html.
+http://kidshealth.org/en/parents/sickle-cell-anemia.html.
 Updated September 2012.
 Accessed July 1, 2013.